rfinotti/Zabbix-Server/README.md

 # Zabbix-Server
- Automatic installer for Zabbix Server Standalone
+ Standalone Zabbix Server installer

-Instaling Zabbix might be a bit complex for those who try it for the first time, so i have decided to put togheter a small script that automates all the steps to perform the installation of Zabbix Standalone Server.
+I've created this script just for fun, to see how much I could automate Zabbix-Server and Zabbix-Agent installation  in Raspberry and Ubuntu Servers.
+The script will automatically detect the you Distribution and Release, will install MariaDB on your raspberry and Mysql-Server on Ubuntu.

-In the "install.sh" file are some variables that can be changed in order to set up your installation properly.
+In the "install_server.sh" you will see the following variables that can be modified according to your necessity:

-The script is not perfect and I will keep working on it to improve it.

-My goal with this is to help people that is facing Zabbix installation for the first time and finds it complicated.
+    #Databse Root Password:
+        root_pass="rootDBPass"

+    #Zabbix Database Password:
+        db_pass="zabbixDBpass"

+    #Zabbix Server FQDN
+        hostname="zabbix.local"

+    #Server TimeZone
+        mytimezone="Europe/Rome"

-**Remember to edit the variables at the begining of the script befoore launching it**
+**Remember to edit the variables at the begining of the script before launching it**

-I hope you find it usefull.
+I had so much fun creating the scripts and learning from my mistakes.

+Leave a comment, let me know what do you think... and most important of all...

+HAVE FUN!!!